wp-plugins/media-library-assistant/readme.txt

 == Frequently Asked Questions ==

-= Does the Assistant use the WordPress post Categories and Tags? =
+= Can the Assistant use the standard WordPress post Categories and Tags? =

+Yes!
+You can activate or deactivate support for Categories and Tags at any time by visiting the Media Library Assistant Settings page.

+= Do I have to use the WordPress post Categories and Tags? =

-Not at this time.
-The pre-defined Attachment Categories and Attachment Tags are WordPress custom taxonomies, with all of the API support that implies.
+No!
+The Assistant supplies pre-defined Att.
+Categories and Att.
+Tags; these are WordPress custom taxonomies, with all of the API support that implies.
 You can activate or deactivate the pre-defined taxonomies at any time by visiting the Media Library Assistant Settings page.

 = Can I add my own custom taxonomies to the Assistant? =

 Yes.
 Any custom taxonomy you register with the Attachment post type will appear in the Assistant UI.
+Use the Media Library Assistant Settings page to add support for your taxonomies to the Assistant UI.

+= Why don't the "Posts" counts in the taxonomy edit screens match the search results when you click on them? =

+This is a known WordPress problem with multiple support tickets already in Trac, e.g., Ticket #20708(closed defect (bug): duplicate) Wrong posts count in taxonomy table, Ticket #14084(assigned defect (bug)) Custom taxonomy count includes draft & trashed posts, and Ticket #14076(closed defect (bug): duplicate) Misleading post count on taxonomy screen.

+For example, if you add Tags support to the Assistant and then assign tag values to your attachments, the "Posts" column in the "Tags" edit screen under the Posts admin section includes attachments in the count.
+If you click on the number in that column, only posts and pages are displayed.
+There are similar issues with custom post types and taxonomies (whether you use the Assistant or not).
+The "Attachments" column in the edit screens added by the Assistant shows the correct count because it works in a different way.

 = How do I "unattach" an item? =